NBA players decide to resume playoffs, sources tell ESPN

 Some things are bigger than basketball.
 The stand taken today by the players and org shows that we’re fed up.
 Enough is enough.
 Change needs to happen.
 I’m incredibly proud of our guys and we stand 100% behind our players ready to assist and bring about real change— Alex Lasry (@AlexanderLasry) August 26, 2020

-The Houston Rockets and Oklahoma City Thunder were scheduled to play after the Bucks and Magic, but reports have confirmed they have also boycotted their game.
-The Los Angeles Lakers and Portland Trail Blazers have followed suit and will not play on Wednesday as well.
+The Houston Rockets and Oklahoma City Thunder were scheduled to play after the Bucks and Magic, followed by the Lakers and Portland Trail Blazers.

-Wednesday's boycott is happening on the fourth anniversary of Colin Kaepernick's very first protest during the national anthem before an NFL preseason game.
+Wednesday's boycott happened on the fourth anniversary of Colin Kaepernick's very first protest during the national anthem before an NFL preseason game.

-Multiple players who weren't scheduled to play tonight, including Kevin Love of the Cleveland Cavaliers, Donovan Mitchell of the Utah Jazz and Jamal Murray of the Denver Nuggets, voiced their support of the decision.
+Multiple players who weren't scheduled to play, including Kevin Love of the Cleveland Cavaliers, Donovan Mitchell of the Utah Jazz, and Jamal Murray of the Denver Nuggets, voiced their support of the decision.

 We have the strongest, most unified league in the world!!! #change— Kevin Love (@kevinlove) August 26, 2020